Why You Should Be Cleaning Your Walls Regularly

 “At the end of the day, the wall will tell you if it needs to be cleaned,” says Homer.

-Benefits To Cleaning Your Walls
+Benefits To Cleaning Your Walls With a Mop

 “Washing walls, for most people, is an aesthetic choice, as dirty walls can really take away from an otherwise attractive room,” Homer says.
 Dirty walls start to look discolored and uneven after being ignored, and with deep neglect can exhibit “maple-syrup” drips.